sap-tutorials/Tutorials/tutorials/odata-dd-2-resources/odata-dd-2-resources.md

 - an authorititave source format
 - other formats (downstream from the source format)

-In this case, the authoritative source format is `.docx`, but in other OData standards documents cases, it is sometimes `.md`.
+In this case, the authoritative source format for parts 1 and 2 is `.docx`, but in other OData standards documents cases, it is sometimes `.md`.
 Practically, one can use the `.html` format, as `.docx` is not compatible with the open Web.

 #### CSDL as a supporting standard